+For example, only a fraction of wind capacity is considered to contribute to total capacity for determining the reserve capacity.
+(25) ETSO - Generation adequacy - An assessment of the interconnected European power systems 2008-2015 - Update to year 2007.
 The reliability of the EU's generation capacity will also be strengthened by a more diverse generation mix.
 Diversity may be a business and a policy aim at the same time since it avoids risk exposure, provides flexibility to accommodate variations in demand and helps to reduce too heavy dependency on one type of fuel and/or on one technology.
 Diversity may thus foster reliability and greater independence.
 It is crucial for energy security and should be considered when assessing the adequacy of power generation infrastructure in the EU.

-Note: Total Generation Capacity amounts to 762 GW in 2006
+Note: Total generation capacity amounted to 762 GW in 2006 Source: Eurostat